Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

 We first show that $\pi/3$-amplitude amplification can be used to rotate $|\pi_{i}\>$ into $|\pi_{i-1}\>$ with error $\epsilon'$ using $\tilde{O}(\log(1/\epsilon))$ oracle calls.
 This procedure is used as a subroutine in a mean estimation circuit that estimates the mean of the random variable $V_{i}$ using multiple approximate copies of $|\pi_{i-1}\>$.
 We ensure that the measurement probabilities are highly peaked so that the state is not disturbed very much.
 Finally $\pi/3$-amplitude estimation is used again to rotate the approximate copies of the state $|\pi_{i-1}\>$ to approximate copies of the state $|\pi_{i}\>$.

 \paragraph{Large effective spectral gap} Consider an ergodic, reversible Markov chain $(\Omega,p)$ with transition matrix $P$ and a unique stationary distribution with density $\pi$.
 Let $a(x)$ be a probability measure over $\Omega$ such that the Markov chain mixes to its stationary distribution with a corresponding probability density $\pi(x)$ within a total variation distance of $\epsilon$ within $t$ steps.
+Further let $a(x)$ be a warm start for $\pi(x)$.
 From the definition of the transition matrix $P(x,y) = \<x|P|y\> = p_{y \to x}$.

 The discriminant matrix $D$ defined in \eqn{discriminant} is related to the transition matrix as $P = D_\pi D D_\pi^{-1}$, as shown in \eq{DPsimilar}.
-For a hit-and-run walk, the transition matrix $P$ maps a density concentrated at one point to a uniform density over a compact subset of $\R^n$.
-Thus a convergent sequence of distributions is still convergent after one step of the walk, and $P$ is a compact linear operator.
-Since $D$ is similar to $P$, $D$ is a compact Hermitian operator over $L_2(\Omega)$ and thus has a countable set of real eigenvalues $\lambda_i$ and corresponding orthonormal eigenvectors (eigenfunctions) $v_i \in L_2(\Omega)$.
+For a hit-and-run walk, the transition matrix $P$ represents a convolution with an $L_{2}$ normalized function (corresponding to the square root of the density $p_{x \to y}$).
+Bounded subsets of $L_{2}(\Omega)$ are therefore mapped by $P$ to other bounded subsets, and hence $P$ is compact.
+Since $D$ is connected to $P$ by a similarity relation, $D$ is a compact Hermitian operator over $L_2(\Omega)$ and thus has a countable set of real eigenvalues $\lambda_i$ and corresponding orthonormal eigenvectors (eigenfunctions) $v_i \in L_2(\Omega)$.
 Orthonormality implies that $\int_{\Omega}v_i(x)v_j(x)\,\d x =\,\delta_{i,j}$.
 Notice that

 thus $f_i = D_\pi v_i$ is an eigenvector of $P'$ with eigenvalue $\lambda_i$.
 The eigenvectors $f_i$ may not be orthogonal under the standard inner product on $L_2(\Omega)$.
 However, we can define an inner product